rgruzdd/data-types-numbers-task-1-student-template/README.md

-# Data types.
+# Data Types.
 Numbers.
 Task 1

 ## Rounding
-Create a function with two parameters a and b.
+Create a function with two parameters `a` and `b`.
 The function calculates the following expression:
 ```python
 (12 * a + 25 * b) / (1 + a**(2**b))
 ```